North Coast Water Board Program Priorities

 - Enhancement of work task tracking (including inspections, report writing, submittal reviews, etc.) and delivery tools (such as templates, tablets, GIS interface, etc.).

-- Develop a comprehensive stormwater enforcement strategy to be presented to the Board as an informational item.
+- Develop a comprehensive stormwater enforcement strategy to be presented to the Board as an informational item and implement the strategy.

 For more information visit the NPDES Wastewater web page.